Symmetry-preserving observers for some water tank problems: theory and application to a shallow water model: Conclusion

-Indeed an additional structural damping would drastically change the spectrum.
-The use of such terms is generally prohibited by the presence of measurement noise, but the convolution product with a smooth kernel would allow us to use them.
-Another direction for future work would be to make numerical experiments on back and forth nudging based on our observer.
-The observer can easily be adapted in reverse time indeed, with $\varphi_h\mapsto -\varphi_h$ and $\varphi_v$ unchanged (see e.g. \cite{npg} for details about this data assimilation method).
-Finally, in this paper we only considered time and space continuous measurements.
-Some experiments will also be carried out in the case of sparse observations, both in time and space.
-As a more general concluding remark, although this paper is only concerned with examples, it shows a systematical way to take advantage of the rotational invariance of the Laplacian, and yields a method for the convergence analysis.
-This technique could be adapted to other estimation problems from physics and engineering, where the models are based on the wave equation or on the heat equation.
+We have the following additional comments:\begin{enumerate} \item Another direction for future work would be to make numerical experiments on back and forth nudging based on our observer.
+The observer can easily be adapted in reverse time with $\varphi_h\mapsto -\varphi_h$ and $\varphi_v$ unchanged.
+This new observer-based method has recently appeared, see e.g. \cite{npg} for more details. \item In this paper we mostly considered time and space continuous measurements.
+Some other experiments could be carried out in the case of sparse observations, both in time and space. \end{enumerate} As a more general concluding remark, although this paper is only concerned with examples, it yields a systematical way to take advantage of the rotational invariance of the Laplacian, and provides a method for the convergence analysis.
+A large class of sensible observers can be derived from a list of three formal requirements of subsection \ref{class:sec}.
+This technique can be an interesting guideline to derive novel non-linear observers for other estimation problems from physics and engineering, where the models are based on PDEs (wave equation, heat equation) and possess symmetries.